-Companies need an intimate understanding of customers and the ability to create tailored solutions for them - Product Management is an function that guides every step of a product’s lifecycle, from proposal, to positioning and pricing - focusing on customers and how value will be generated.
+Companies need an intimate understanding of customers and the ability to create tailored solutions for them - Product Management is a vital role that guides every step of a product’s lifecycle, from proposal, to positioning and pricing - focusing on customers and how value will be generated.

 Product Managers advocate for customers within the organisation and make sure the voice of the market is heard and heeded.